stanimir-stoychev/registration-form/README.md

 > Please note that this is a NextJS project.
 For more information please read [here](README.create-next-app.md).

+> The website is also hosted on Vercel -> [website link](https://registration-form-delta-khaki.vercel.app/)

 ## Dev environment

 1. Install the npm dependencies - `yarn` or `npm install`